Waffles4Ransom/Waffles4Ransom.github.io/_posts/2019-09-03-ive_got_the_world_on_a_string.markdown

 You can take the tiki drink away from the girl, but can't get the girl away from tiki drinks.
 C'est la vie.

-I HAVE other interests.
+I *have* OTHER interests.
 I promise.

-Waffles and cats.
+...waffles and cats...

 But that's it.

 ANYWAYS

 ## The TIKIPHILES
+ *...cue the X-files intro song...*

 ![](https://i.imgur.com/QPWwtNem.png)